UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/shift_drag_select_4_scaffold_substrands.png)

-Select all four substrands on helices, and copy/paste them to helices 3 and 4, respectively, ensuring that the top substrands on helix 3 go in the reverse direction.
+Select all four domains on helices, and copy/paste them to helices 3 and 4, respectively, ensuring that the top domains on helix 3 go in the reverse direction.

 ![](images/paste_scaffold_substrands_to_helices_3_4.png)

-Switch to pencil mode, and connect substrands on helices 2 and 3 by crossovers near the outer edges of the helices:
+Switch to pencil mode, and connect domains on helices 2 and 3 by crossovers near the outer edges of the helices:

 ![](images/scaffold_substrands_helices_0_4_out_crossovers.png)

-Now, recursively copy/paste: select all the substrands on helices 1-5 and copy/paste them to helices 6-9 as before.
-Since this is all the substrands except the topmost substrand, one fast way is to press Ctrl+A to select all strands:
+Now, recursively copy/paste: select all the domains on helices 1-5 and copy/paste them to helices 6-9 as before.
+Since this is all the domains except the topmost domai, one fast way is to press Ctrl+A to select all strands:

 ![](images/all_substrands_selected.png)